How do I select an electrologist?

 Can I tweeze, wax or thread?

 Many women attempt to remove unwanted hairs, especially those around the lip, chin or neck, chest and stomach by plucking them out by the roots.
 Granted, when a woman tweezes out unwanted hair it does take longer to grow back than if, say, it has been shaved off at the skin level.
 But the fact is that repeated threading, plucks and waxes, can eventually cause hairs to regrow more quickly, multiply and to become darker, coarser and more firmly rooted.
 Only a fraction of all tweezed hairs are ever permanently eliminated.
 Thus a woman who tweezes, is simply letting herself in for greater hair problems than she had before she tweezed; rather than solving her problem, she is worsening it.

 Increased blood supply is the reason for accelerated growth of tweezed hair.
-Each time a hair is tweezed out of its follicle, a good portion of the bottom half of the follicle is torn out.
+Each time a hair is pulled out of its follicle, a good portion of the bottom half of the follicle is torn out.
 The damage is not sufficient enough to stop future growth BUT it is enough to cause the follicle to reconstruct itself a little sturdier with a better developed blood supply system each time.
 Eventually what may have been a few annoying hairs will have become full grown black hairs.

 This is not the only reason to refrain from tweezing, waxing or threading.
-Occasionally when a hair is plucked, The resulting cavity can become infected.
-Deep pustules that result leave a whitish scar or pit.
-You may also cause ingrown hairs.
+Occasionally when a hair is plucked, the resulting cavity can become infected and you may cause ingrown hairs, which may leave scarring as well.

 Shaving/Cutting on the other hand has been found to have no effect whatsoever on hair growth.
 Only irritation of an intense nature (tweezing or rubbing the skin, x-rays, ultra-violet lights, constant chafing from being in a cast and even sunburn) sustained over long periods of time is able to accelerate hair growth.
 It is a myth that hair grows darker or thicker from shaving.